Evan Rachel Wood: Marilyn Manson abuse allegations

-In 2016, Wood told a Rolling Stone reporter she had been raped twice years ago, once by a "significant other".
+In 2016, Wood told a Rolling Stone reporter she had been raped twice years earlier, once by a "significant other".
 In February 2021, Wood named Manson as her alleged abuser on Instagram, where four other women made similar allegations against him.
-16 people have made accusations against Manson, and four have sued him for sexual assault.
+Sixteen women have made accusations against Manson, and four have sued him for sexual assault.
 The Los Angeles County Sheriff's Department said they were investigating Manson due to allegations of domestic violence.
-In September 2022, the LACSD presented the report of their 19-month investigation on Manson to California district attorney George Gascón.
+In September 2022, the LACSD presented the report of their 19-month investigation on Manson to Los Angeles County district attorney George Gascón.
 Gascón called the file "partial", and said more evidence was needed in order to file charges.

 In March 2022, HBO released the docuseries Phoenix Rising, focusing on these allegations and the circumstances that led Wood, who was 18 at the time, to enter a relationship with the then-37-year-old Manson.
-That month, Manson filed a lawsuit against Wood for defamation, intentional infliction of emotional distress, violations of the California Comprehensive Computer Data Access and Fraud Act, as well as the impersonation of an FBI agent and falsifying federal documents.
+That month, Manson filed a lawsuit against Wood for defamation, intentional infliction of emotional distress, violations of the California Comprehensive Computer Data Access and Fraud Act, as well as impersonation of an FBI agent and falsifying federal documents.
+In May 2023, a judge dismissed a part of the lawsuit that involved an FBI letter, which Wood denied forging, and another that alleged Wood and another woman named as a defendant, Illma Gore, created a checklist for other women to use to accuse Manson of abuse.
+In 2024, Manson dropped his lawsuit and agreed to pay Wood's legal fees.

+In January 2025, following a four-year criminal investigation of the sexual abuse and domestic violence allegations by the Los Angeles County Sheriff's Department, the Los Angeles district attorney's office declined to file charges against Marilyn Manson, citing a lack of evidence and the statute of limitations.
+While Nathan Hochman, the district attorney of Los Angeles, said he "acknowledged the courage of the women who spoke up", he said the decision was "necessitated by the facts and evidence in this matter".